Paraluman: Career

-Family
+Personal life

-Paraluman had her first marriage to Yoshifume Abe that ended in divorce.
-She remarried in December 1949 in Manila to airline pilot Anthony Joseph "Tony" Barretto O'Brien, who was the son of Peter O'Brien and Dolores Barretto y Barretto of Zambales.
-Baby O'Brien, who was her daughter by her first marriage to Abe, took on the surname of her stepfather and was herself a television actress and commercial model.
-O'Brien's daughter Rina Reyes is also an actress.
+Paraluman's first marriage was to Yoshifume Abe, which ended in divorce.
+She remarried in December 1949 in Manila to airline pilot Anthony Joseph "Tony" Barretto O'Brien, the son of Peter O'Brien and Dolores Barretto y Barretto of Zambales.
+Baby O'Brien, her daughter from her first marriage to Abe, took her stepfather's surname and was herself a television actress and advertising model.
+O'Brien's daughter, Rina Reyes, is also an actress.
+Paraluman's great-granddaughter and Reyes's daughter, Sophie Reyes, is also an actress under Star Magic Batch 2019.

 Death

-Paraluman died of cardiac arrest on 27 April 2009 at her home in Parañaque.
+Paraluman died of cardiac arrest from Alzheimer’s and Parkinson’s diseases complications on 27 April 2009 at her home in Parañaque.
 She was 85 years old.